Green Leasing Overview

 My company is not currently eligible for recognition.
 How else can we be involved?

+You can apply for recognition for a portfolio.
 A portfolio is the group of buildings or leased spaces to which the participant’s green leasing practices apply.
-Participants should strive to define the portfolio as all owned buildings or leased spaces in the United States.
-However, since this broad definition is not always feasible, participants may choose to define their Green Lease Leader portfolio as a subset of their U.S. portfolio.
+Participants should strive to define the portfolio as all owned buildings or leased spaces.
+However, since this broad definition is not always feasible, participants may choose to define their Green Lease Leader portfolio as a subset of their portfolio.
 Examples include a regional portfolio or all buildings within an investment fund.
-Green Lease Leader portfolios which do not include the participant’s entire U.S. portfolio will be considered on a case-by-case basis.

 Why does the Platinum level of green leasing include social goals and not other sustainability goals?